Own goal

 An own goal occurs in sports when a player performs actions that result in scoring points for the opposition, such as when a footballer puts a ball into their own net.

-In some parts of the world, the term has become a metaphor for any action that backfires on the person or group undertaking it, sometimes even carrying a sense of "poetic justice".
+In some parts of the world, the term has become a metaphor for any action that backfires on the person or group undertaking it, sometimes carrying a sense of "poetic irony" or just the plain irony that one has "won against themselves".
 During The Troubles, for instance, it acquired a specific metaphorical meaning in Belfast, referring to an IED (improvised explosive device) that detonated prematurely, killing the person making or handling the bomb with the intent to harm others.

 A player trying to throw a game might deliberately attempt an own goal.
 Such players run the risk of being sanctioned or banned from further play.